urbanairship/python-library/docs/tags.rst

 present and the intersection of the tags in these fields is not empty, then a 400 will be returned.

-Tag operations done by application secret can only be made to a single channel.

 Tag set operations only update tag groups that are present in the request.
 Tags for a given Tag Group can be cleared by sending a set field with an empty list.

-Secure Tag Groups require the master secret to modify tags, otherwise a 403 Forbidden response is returned.

 If a tag update request contains tags in multiple Tag Groups, the request will be accepted if at least one of the Tag Groups is active.
 If inactive or